lightbug-io/docs/basics/positioning.md

 This is the least accurate of the positioning methods, but can be used as a backup when GPS and WiFi are not available.

-Lightbug devices can make use of either infomation of the cell towers that they can see along with the signal strength to determine their location.
+Lightbug devices can make use of either information of the cell towers that they can see along with the signal strength to determine their location.

 Or as a fallback, the ID of the cell tower that they are connected to.